pepveco/hamiltonian_my_code/README.md

 License and Contact
 -------------------

 This code is released for academic use in connection with Giuseppe F. Conte’s MSc thesis.
-For questions or collaboration requests, please contact the author.
+For questions or collaboration requests, please contact the author (giuseppefconte00@gmail.com).